-Each Permittee shall have written storm water management program documents that describes in detail how the Permittee intends to comply with the permit requirements for each minimum control measure.
-By the dates listed in each program section, each Permittee shall submit its written program documents electronically to the Department's electronic reporting system and begin implementing any updates to its storm water management programs.
+The Permittee shall have written storm water management program documents that describe in detail how the Permittee intends to comply with the permit requirements for each minimum control measure.
+Unless otherwise specified, the Permittee shall submit written program documents no later than April 1, 2027, and shall begin implementing any updates to its storm water management programs no later than April 1, 2027.
+The Permittee shall submit its written program documents electronically to the Department's electronic reporting system and begin implementing any updates to its storm water management programs.